What is a Safe Harbor 401(k)?

 A pen and a calculator.

 The last thing you need is added complexity in running your business.
-A Safe Harbor 401(k) can be a complicated retirement plan option — so let us take the guesswork out of it.
+A Safe Harbor 401(k) can be a complicated retirement plan option — so let us help take the guesswork out of it.

 With a Safe Harbor 401(k), the business owner must be willing to make required contributions.
 Any size business may find these plans attractive, but take a closer look if: